whoisryosuke/clawdio/README.md

 ## Getting Started

 1. Install the library: `npm install clawdio`
-1. Import the worklet for the effect you need and use it!
-Check the [example app](packages\examples\src\components\Bitcrusher\BitcrusherExample.tsx) on how to use. `import { createBitcrusherNode } from 'clawdio'`
+1. Import the worklet for the effect you need and use it!: `import { createBitcrusherNode } from 'clawdio'`

-> The library code is packaged together, but each WASM module is bundled and fetched individually to reduce the library size.
+Check the [example app](packages\examples\src\components\Bitcrusher\BitcrusherExample.tsx) on how to use each module.
+Documentation is coming soon!

+### Using WASM directly

+If you want greater control over the WASM, you can import each WASM module directly.

+For example the Bitcrusher node would be: `yarn add clawdio-bitcrusher`

+You can find an example of how to use it [in the library code](packages\clawdio\src\nodes\BitcrusherNode.ts).

 ## Development